checklist/checklist-support/docs/start/index.md

 To begin, you need to create a free Checklist account.
 Simply visit [My Account ↗](https://checklist.com/account){:target="\_blank"}, and sign in (create an account or log in if you haven't already).
 Return here once you've completed this step.

 For the next phase, let's identify your objectives.
 We've categorized different options to suit various use cases.
-Choose your scenario to learn more:
+Click on your scenario:

-# A One-Time project
+# 1) A One-Time project

 Ideal for a standalone list related to a single project (could be ongoing).
 Tasks can be pre-known or added as needed:

 - [List View](#list-view) - a simple list with tasks to check off
 - [Table View](#table-view) - a checklist in table format, with each task (row) having additional fields (columns)

-# A Repetitive Business Process
+# 2) A Repetitive Business Process

 Checklists are a great tool for managing repetitive business processes: